August Home Maintenance and Safety Checklist

 Organize the mudroom

-When school starts, your entryway will become ground zero for backpacks, coats, and all manner of mess.
-Start the season off organized and cut down on the inevitable chaos of back-to-school schedules.
+When school starts, your entryway will become a disaster zone for backpacks, coats, and all manner of mess.
+Start the season off organized and reduce the inevitable chaos of back-to-school schedules.

 Upgrade to energy-efficient bulbs